PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What will be the impact of Symfony for modules contributors?

-Directly, the impact will be very limited, because Symfony will only be used for back office-specific features for now.
+Directly, the impact will be very limited, because Symfony will only be used for back-office-specific features for now -- meaning that only the Core of PrestaShop will have access to it.

-There will be some impacts for modules which target the Product and Module pages but those impacts are not linked to Symfony.
-You can either use Smarty or Symfony’s Twig templating engine for modules that target the rewritten pages (hooks are executed in the legacy environment, then retrieve for Symfony to use), but the core code of the module should remain the same.
+There will be some impacts for modules which target the Product and Modules pages, but those impacts are not linked to Symfony.
+You can either use Smarty or Symfony’s Twig templating engine for modules that target the rewritten pages (hooks are executed in the legacy environment, then retrieved for Symfony to use), but the core code of the module should remain the same.

 Modules which target the theme will also need to be adapted to the new way themes work in 1.7.

 ### Will 1.6 module still work with PrestaShop 1.7?

 Modules built for PrestaShop 1.6 will still work with 1.7.
-Their presentation code will just have to be reworked (to different extents depending on the module) in order to look good.
+Their presentation code will probably have to be reworked (to different extents depending on the module) in order to look good.

-You can think of this side effect in the same way as if we only refactored the Product page to a new design/CSS in a regular version: modules’ JavaScript and CSS code would have to be adapted in the same way.
+You can think of this side effect in the same way as if we only refactored the Product page to a new design/CSS in a regular major version: the modules’ JavaScript and CSS code would have to be adapted in the same way.

 ### Is PrestaShop 1.7 switching from Smarty to Twig?